CyrilCommando/SankakuCacher/README.md

 automatically download images sankakucomplex

-## SankakuCacher is a browser extension that provides you with rich history and download options for all images you browse on chan.sankakucomplex.com.
-## It mainly allows for batch/mass download of many posts at once on Sankaku.
+## SankakuCacher is a browser extension that provides you with rich history and download options for all images you browse on chan.sankakucomplex.com. <br> Its main feature is a batch/mass download function to download many posts in a group of tags at once from Sankaku.

 If you'd like to support my work, I made a ko-fi.
 Any donations are appreciated. <br><br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P11NN58X)